LeoMichaels/MichaelsDataProjects/README.md

 ### Dashboard Link : https://github.com/LeoMichaels/MichaelsDataProjects/blob/99687e90b2ed7021905b616fdacd46a89dc421c8/PBI_GITHUB_Source2_Google_GCP_ServiceValueDistribution.pdf

 Summary: This is a business' cloud billing costs.
-They use X number of cloud-services for their "business", and "usage" is being tracked by several attributes like "amount of information transimtted" or "time used" or "costs entailed", I have used a formula to stuff those features into a single feature called Time_Usage_Utilisation feature which doesn't have meaning but is rather a reflection of all other attributes related to how much the business has used that particular service.
+They use multiple number of cloud-services for their "business", and "usage" is being tracked by several attributes like "amount of information transimtted" or "time used" or "costs entailed", I have used a formula to stuff those features into a single feature called Time_Usage_Utilisation feature which doesn't have meaning but is rather a reflection of all other attributes related to how much the business has used that particular service.

 <br />
 <br />